GuildOfWeavers/distaff/docs/programs.md

 Execution semantics of a loop block are as follows:
 * If the top of the stack is `1`, blocks in the `body` vector are executed one after the other.
-  * If after executing the `body`, the top of the stack is `1`, the `body` is executed again.
+  * If after executing all blocks in the `body` vector, the top of the stack is `1`, the `body` blocks are executed again.
 This process is repeated until the top of the stack is `0`.
 * If the top of the stack is `0`, `skip` block is executed.
+* If the top of the stack is neither `0` nor `1`, program execution fails.

 Loop block imposes the following restrictions on its content:
 * The first block in the `body` vector must be an instruction block which has `ASSERT` as its first operation.
 This guarantees that a loop iteration can be entered only if the top of the stack is `1`.
 * Within the `body` vector, an instruction block cannot be followed by another instructions block.
-* Length of all instruction blocks in the `body` vector, must be one less than a multiple of 16 (e.g. 15, 31, 47 etc.).
+* Number of instructions in an instruction block must be one less than a multiple of 16 (e.g. 15, 31, 47 etc.).

 It is expected that at the end of executing all `body` block, the top of the stack will contain a binary value (i.e. `1` or `0`).
 However, this is not enforced at program construction time, and if the top of the stack is not binary, the program will fail at execution time.